Ap0cAlyPto/Services-F.T./README.md

 # Services-F.T.

-Farming website for a company located Quebec.
+Website for a farming company located in Quebec.